-Revenue outturn 2011/12
+Revenue outturn 2012/13

-At the beginning of the year the council's budget requirement was $\pounds 11.4$ million, after accounting for the use of reserves and investment income.
-The working budget requirement was flexed to $\pounds 11.9$ million during the year.
-Net revenue spend (after accounting for carry forwards) for the year was $\pounds 0.5$ million under spent against budget as shown in the table below, which is in a format consistent with the council's budget book.
+The council's net budget requirement for 2012/13, including parish precepts, was £13.8 million, after accounting for the use of reserves and investment income.
+Net revenue spend for the year was £2.3 million below budget as shown in the table below, analysed across the council's service areas.